OpenSIPS/sipssert-opensips-tests/README.md

 #### 26.verify-error-438-dest-diff-to
 Places a call with dest and To are different (more explanations in scenario's README)

+#### 27.acc-stats-200
+Places a call with correct Identity and push stats in ACC (more explanations in scenario's README)
+:warning: Scenario for French regulations<br>
+:warning: This scenario use a specific version of [opensips](https://hub.docker.com/r/allomediadocker/opensips)

+#### 28.acc-stats-error-403-wrong-iat
+Places a call with wrong iat token and push stats in ACC (more explanations in scenario's README)
+:warning: Scenario for French regulations<br>
+:warning: This scenario use a specific version of [opensips](https://hub.docker.com/r/allomediadocker/opensips)

+#### 29.acc-stats-error-403-no-kill-call
+Places a call with wrong iat token, but not kill call and push stats in ACC (more explanations in scenario's README)
+:warning: Scenario for French regulations<br>
+:warning: This scenario use a specific version of [opensips](https://hub.docker.com/r/allomediadocker/opensips)

 ## Execution

 Install the `sipssert` tool and run it in the main directory.